Uruk period: 'Urban Revolution'

 In the Late Uruk period, the urban site of Uruk far exceeded all others.
-Its surface area, the scale of its monuments and the importance of the administrative tools unearthed there indicate that it was a key center of power.
+Its surface area, the scale of its monuments, and the importance of the administrative tools unearthed there indicate that it was a key center of power.
 This transformation was the outcome of a process that began many centuries earlier and is largely attested outside Lower Mesopotamia (aside from the monumental aspect of Eridu).
 The emergence of important proto-urban centers began at the beginning of the 4th millennium BC in southwest Iran (Chogha Mish, Susa), and especially in the Jazirah (Tell Brak, Hamoukar, Tell al-Hawa, Grai Resh).
 Excavations in the latter region tend to contradict the idea that urbanization began in Lower Mesopotamia and then spread to neighboring regions; the appearance of an urban center at Tell Brak appears to have resulted from a local process with the progressive aggregation of village communities that had previously lived separately, and without the influence of any strong central power (unlike what seems to have been the case at Uruk).
-Early urbanization should therefore be thought of as a phenomenon which took place simultaneously in several regions of the Near East in the 4th millennium BC, though further research and excavation is still required in order to make this process clearer to us.
+Early urbanization should therefore be thought of as a phenomenon that occurred simultaneously in several regions of the Near East in the 4th millennium BC, though further research and excavation are still required to clarify this process for us.

-Examples of urbanism in this period are still rare, and in Lower Mesopotamia, the only residential area which has been excavated is at Abu Salabikh, a settlement of limited size.
-It is necessary to turn to Syria and the neighboring sites of Habuba Kabira and Jebel Aruda for an example of urbanism that is relatively well-known.
-Habuba Kabira consisted of 22 hectares, surrounded by a wall and organized around some important buildings, major streets and narrow alleys, and a group of residences of similar shape organized around a courtyard.
+Examples of urbanism in this period are still rare, and in Lower Mesopotamia, the only residential area excavated is Abu Salabikh, a settlement of limited size.
+It is necessary to turn to Syria and the neighboring sites of Habuba Kabira and Jebel Aruda for examples of urbanism that are relatively well-known.
+Habuba Kabira consisted of 22 hectares, surrounded by a wall and organized around important buildings, major streets, narrow alleys, and a group of residences of similar shape, organized around a courtyard.
 It was clearly a planned city created ex nihilo and not an agglomeration that developed passively from village to city.
 The planners of this period were thus able to create a complete urban plan and thus had an idea of what a city was, including its internal organization and principal monuments.

 Social stratification

 The servants of the first states: porters carrying offerings on the Warka Vase, a great alabaster vase from Uruk, National Museum of Iraq.

-Cylinder seal impression from Uruk, showing a "king-priest" in brimmed hat and long coat feeding the herd of goddess Inanna, symbolized by two rams, framed by reed bundles as on the Uruk Vase.
+Cylinder seal impression from Uruk, showing a "king-priest" in a brimmed hat and long coat feeding the herd of goddess Inanna, symbolized by two rams, framed by reed bundles as on the Uruk Vase.
 Late Uruk period, 3300-3000 BC.
 Pergamon Museum/ Vorderasiatisches Museum.
 A similar king-priest also appears standing on a ship.